golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 - **basic communication** with either a **Golem network** node or a **Golem Unlimited** hub,

 #### gWASM dispatcher API
-?>  It is a minimalistic (three-op) interface which resembles the map-reduce paradigm.
+?>  It is a minimalistic interface which resembles the map-reduce paradigm.
 In essence: **if you can tailor your app to this API, you can run it on gWASM using `gwasm-runner`!** To integrate with the runner, an application must implement three callbacks:

 1. **`split` - divide the problem into subproblems.**
 2. **`execute` - performs computation for all subproblems independently.**